jorgeacostaupm/revisit/matrices/assets/data.md

-# FIRST KEY CONCEPT: Mean and Variation.
+# FIRST KEY CONCEPT: Mean and Variation

 In this study, we want to show two important things about flight prices in the U.S: